twinkle52/Namaste-react/readme.md

 # npx parcel index.html

+# npm install -D tailwindcss postcss

+# npx tailwindcss init

-so we have to use this to run and build both dev and prod code so to make it easier we will add script in package.json npm run build for build code in prod, npm run start for running code in dev.
+so we have to use this to run and build both dev and prod code so to make it easier we will add script in package.json npm run build for build code in prod, npm run start for running code in dev. npx invokes/initialize whatever who what to invoke may be parcel, tailwind css.

 # Xplate Food app